bibliography

 Executive summary: The original female stand-up comic

 Diller had a pacemaker installed in 1999.
 She has announced her retirement at least three times, and in 2002 she again announced she had done her last stand-up gig.
-She is still available for film work, though, and she has a recurring role on The Bold and the Beautiful.
+She had a recurring role on The Bold and the Beautiful through 2004.

-She doesn't like dirty jokes, and doesn't appreciate the urban legend that she's Susan Lucci's mother (there is no relation).
+She did not like dirty jokes, and did not appreciate the urban legend that she was Susan Lucci's mother (there is no relation).
+She died in 2012.

 Son: Perry